EHMC 2026 Conference Programme

 The following papers will be presented:

-- Strengthening continuity of post-stroke rehabilitation through community-oriented social enterprise in rural Thailand (ID 69)
+- Strengthening continuity of post-stroke rehabilitation through community-oriented social enterprise in rural Thailand: implications for governance, primary care integration and service sustainability (ID 69)

 Prof Dr Patcharee Komjakraphan, Prince of Songkla University, Thailand - The C17 Network: a strategic alliance for quality, equitable and sustainable care across Catalonia (ID 379)